 What is delicata squash?

-So I had heard of this, and probably maybe eaten it, but I never bought it to use at home until last month...and now i am obssessed with it.
+So I had heard of this, and probably maybe eaten it, but I never bought it to use at home until last month...and now i am obsessed with it.
 Think butternut squash, only you don't have to peel it - YOU CAN LITERALLY EAT THE SKIN.
 Just slice in open lengthwise and scoop out the guts slice and roast.
 It couldn't possibly be any simpler.
 I am linking a squash guide here, in case you can't get your hand on delicata squash and/or would prefer to try another variety.

 This is an easy one...use whatever you want!
 I use Bosc pears most of the time.
 But I made this the other day with Bartlett pears because I had a bunch that nobody was eating.
 It is really up to you.
 I find that Bosc pears keep there shape and have a slightly crisper texture, but by no means is this set in stone.
 Use what you got...meaning if you have apples around use them instead or in addition to pears, be smart, it is a salad.
 We aren't performing transplant surgery here.

-Apple cider in a dressing?
+Can you use apple cider in a dressing?

 Hell yes, my friends.
-This Cider maple vinaigrette is fantastic.
+This cider maple vinaigrette is fantastic.
 It provides a good bite from the mix of sherry vinegar and apple cider vinegar (ACV).
 The cider and maple syrup balance it with a nice sweetness.
 If you don't have sherry vinegar use red wine vinegar or all ACV instead.
 Sherry vinegar is expensive.
-I always have some, but I am always careful to use it sapringly for special things like this (it is by far my fave vinegar ever).
+I always have some, but I am always careful to use it sparingly for special things like this (it is by far my fave vinegar ever).

 And guys, play with this dressing, here is my post all about making your own vinaigrettes from scratch and how to nail it every single time, no matter what.

 - A nice addition to this Autumn harvest roasted delicata squash and pear salad would be pomegranates.
 They have a lovely color and a mild sweet flavor.

 For the salad

-- 1 -2 bosc pears fairly ripe (or use whatever pear you want)
+- 2 bosc pears fairly ripe (or use whatever pear you want)

-- 1/2 cup kale finely chopped
+- ½ cup kale finely chopped

-- 2 cups of mixed greens
+- 2 cups mixed greens

 - salt and pepper

-For the maple cider dressing
+For the cider maple dressing

-- 1/4 cup apple cider
+- ¼ cup apple cider

-- 2 tablespoons maple syrup
+- 2 tablespoon maple syrup

-- 2 tablespoons of sherry vinegar
+- 2 tablespoon sherry vinegar

-- 2 tablespoons of apple cider vinegar
+- 2 tablespoon apple cider vinegar

-- four tablespoons of olive oil
+- 4 tablespoon olive oil

-- 1/3 cup avocado or neutral vegetable oil salt and pepper
+- ⅓ cup vegetable oil

-Heat oven to 400.
+- Heat oven to 400.
 Lay delicata squash on greased, lined with foil baking sheet and roast in oven about 10 - 15 minutes.
 This will depend on how thin you slice your squash.
 The thicker the peices, the longer it will take.
 You should be able to easily pierce with a forkk, that is how you will know it is finished.
 Remove from oven and cool off.

 To make the dressing

-Whisk together apple cider, maple syrup, and both vinegars.
+- Whisk together apple cider, maple syrup, and both vinegars.
 Season with a little salt and pepper.
 While whisking, stream in the olive oil and the vegetable oil and whisk until fully incorporated.
 Give it a quick taste and adjust the salt and pepper seasoning (remember you can always add but never take away).

 To assemble the salad

-Place greens and kale into serving dish, add your delicata squash.
+- Place greens and kale into serving dish, add your delicata squash.
 Now here is where you want to slice your pear.
 I say this because pears oxidize and turn brown (like apples), so to avoid this, cut your pears right at assmebly and eating time.
 So, slice pears and add to serving dish.
 Drizzle with dressing and toss to combine.